 If you are repaying any money you have borrowed, include it as a cost in your business.
 Although you won’t have tax relief, it’ll get picked up as an extra payment you need to cover.

-How to Write off Your Start-Up Costs Against Your Taxes
+Writing off Your Start-Up Costs Against Your Taxes

 In general, your start-up costs will be tax-deductible, although there are some nuances.